Wrongful conviction of Andrew Malkinson: Imprisonment

 Malkinson appealed against his conviction in 2006, and applied to the Criminal Cases Review Commission (CCRC) for review in 2009 and, assisted by the charity Appeal, in 2018; all were denied.
 The CCRC was warned in 2013 about the potential for exculpating DNA evidence after a review of a separate case with a similar fact pattern to Malkinson's, the wrongful imprisonment of Victor Nealon, but this was not acted upon.

 Before he was exonerated, a chief constable of Greater Manchester Police had suspended the force's misconduct investigation into the case.
 Re-testing of cold case samples in 2007 revealed another man's DNA in a sample taken from the victim, with the Crown Prosecution Service (CPS) aware of this by December 2009.
 At the time, there was no match in the National DNA Database for this other man.
 The CPS advised against further examination, and the CCRC also declined to review Malkinson's case on cost-benefit grounds, despite the exculpatory evidence.

-Malkinson could have been released after 6½ years but was not due to his maintaining his innocence.
+Malkinson could have been released after 6½ years but was not because he maintained his innocence.
 He was released in 2020 for good behaviour.